gerpy/rpm-install/README.md

 > WIP.
 For instance, saves sync not covered yet.
-And I did not setup DS or 3DS yet
+And I still haven't setup DS or 3DS.

 # Install notes for the Retroid Pocket Mini handheld console